 With the hippies came psychedelic music (also called psychedelia) such as that of The Doors, Jimi Hendrix, The Beatles and The Grateful Dead.
 There was also a style of folk music such as Joan Baez and Bob Dylan that tied in with the hippie political ideals of overhauling the system.

 Marijuana was a popular drug with the hippies, but it was LSD that really defined them.
-They grew their hair long and dressed in loose-fitting Indian or Moroccan-style clothes as a result of many travelling in search of themselves and a greater meaning to life.
+They grew their hair long and dressed in loose-fitting Indian or Moroccan-style clothes as a result of many travelling in search of themselves and greater meaning to life.

 This culture was so widespread and grew with such momentum that it greatly concerned the authorities.
 Eventually, though it just started to fade away.

-What it has most definitely left us with though is today’s green movement as well as an awareness in yoga, meditation, inner searching and natural healing.
+What it has most definitely left us with though is today’s green movement as well as awareness in yoga, meditation, inner searching and natural healing.

 The 1980s: Punks; punk rock; speed

-Although it started “officially” in 1976 with bands in the US and UK such as The Ramones, Richard Hell And The Voidoids, Sex Pistols and The Damned shouting their way to infamy it wasn’t really until the early 1980s that it became the international movement that we will always know.
+Although it started “officially” in 1976 with bands in the US and UK such as The Ramones, Richard Hell And The Voidoids, Sex Pistols, and The Damned shouting their way to infamy it wasn’t really until the early 1980s that it became the international movement that we will always know.

 It was a sound and a look that could not be ignored.
-That look developed from the late 1970s into one of brightly dyed spiky hair, leather studded biker jackets, sleeveless band T-shirts, ragged jeans and scuffed-up boots.
+That look developed from the late 1970s into one of brightly dyed spiky hair, leather studded biker jackets, sleeveless band T-shirts, ragged jeans, and scuffed-up boots.

 It was all so brash and fast.
 The punk “dance” was the pogo (jumping straight up and down) or moshing – which involved deliberately colliding with others moshing.

 All this release of youthful merrymaking and tension took huge amounts of energy.
-As it was so fast it was the drug “speed” (slang for amphetamine) that created lots of the music and it was speed that helped the punks to keep up with it when at a gig.
+As it was so fast it was the drug “speed” (slang for amphetamine) that created lots of the music and it was the speed that helped the punks to keep up with it when at a gig.

 In a separate world, another style of music that had started in the 1970s was booming.
-That was disco.
+That was a disco.
 The drug to keep going to this music that was made for dancing in clubs was cocaine.

 In fact, cocaine addiction was rife in the 1980s.
 This was also connected with the “get rich at all costs” yuppie culture.